EdgarO93/Horiseon/README.md

 ![plot](assets/images/Screenshot.png)

+# Below are the changes done to the website to increase accessibility.

 ## index.html Changes
 * Changed the code on the content section to fix link for the Search Enginge Optimization in the index.html